 Ohio winter’s bring long stretches of freezing temperatures and dry air.
-If you’re part of the large majority that struggles with discomfort caused by dry air, you may benefit from investing in a whole-home humidification system.
+If you’re part of the large majority that struggles with discomfort caused by dry air, you may benefit from investing in a whole-home humidifier.
 Ideal indoor humidity levels can range between 30 and 50 percent, and anything outside of that range can be detrimental to both your comfort and your health.

 Many viruses thrive in low humidity.
 A whole house humidifier can help you stop the spread of cold, flu, and other virus causing contaminants.